 Love the people in the office the maintenance people are there all the time for me.

-What are the best apartments in Bellflower, CA?
+What type of rental buildings are in Bellflower, CA?

-What is the price range for a 2-bedroom apartment in Bellflower, CA?
+What apartment floorplans are common in Bellflower, CA?

 Bellflower, California is a city in LA county, and a suburb of LA.
 As one of the Gateway cities, it enjoys proximity to a thriving urban area, as well as nearby beaches.
 It’s among the top 100 most diverse cities in California, and even though it’s located amid the most populated areas on Earth, it still manages to retain a small-town feel.
 As such, it’s mostly popular with families, though with nearby employment opportunities in LA, many young professionals are also attracted to Bellflower.